Ancient Whispers, Songs of Persia I. Meanings Behind The Ancient Iranian Traditions

 Day 3.
 Ardibehesht = Best Truth and Purity

 Day 4.
-Shahrivar = Strong Leadership
+Shahrivar = Strong Leadership for and with Justice

 Day 5.
-Sepandaarmezd = Humbleness and Pure Love
+Sepandaarmezd = Holy Earth

 Day 6.
 Khordaad = Good health